- County: Brown

 The Laura Hare Nature Preserve at Downey Hill

-Nearly one square mile in size, this rugged preserve helps form a huge block of contiguous forest habitat, protected forever for the benefit of songbirds, raptors, and box turtles.
+Nearly one square mile in size, this rugged preserve adds to neighboring protected lands and helps form a huge block of contiguous forest habitat, protected forever for the benefit of songbirds, raptors, and box turtles.
 An addition to the preserve was acquired in 2018 thanks to additional support from the Laura Hare Charitable Trust, who also funded the initial property acquisition.

 A trail built by the Hoosier Hikers Council takes visitors on a beautiful journey from the ridgeline to the valley and back.
 Walk the easy portion along an old road, or do the loop for a more rugged hike.
 The final portion of the loop trail was completed by the Hoosier Hikers in the fall of 2017.